Vidabe/cooking-units/README.md

 troublesome.
 This contains not only the question of how to print those units, but also the question of the conversion of units.
-A cookery book doesn't contain only SI units, it contains a much more colorful range of units (kg, dag, g, oz, ... for example) and it macy cause some confusion if too many different units are used, but if you just write a cookery book for fun you don't think about this ... until someone (my mother in my case) tells you that it's too confusing.
+A cookery book doesn't contain only SI units, it contains a much more colorful range of units (kg, dag, g, oz, ... for example) and it may cause some confusion if too many different units are used, but if you just write a cookery book for fun you don't think about this ... until someone (my mother in my case) tells you that it's too confusing.